 ALSO READPhilippines' Duterte heads to Russia in blow to US Philippines, US begin smaller-scale joint military exercises Martial law in southern Philippines could last a year: Duterte Philippines: N Korea's top diplomat to join security summit Russia ready for more engagement with US, despite sanctions

+Trump and Tillerson opposed the legislation, but facing a likely veto override, Trump begrudgingly signed the bill.
 Moscow's response to the sanctions was to announce it would force the US to cut its embassy and consulate staff in Russia by 755 people.
 That move stoked confusion in Washington, given that the US is believed to have far fewer than 755 American employees in Russia.